BSc / BA (Hons) Environment & Sustainability

 Work placement

-In the second year of the degree programme, you will apply and develop your expertise during a 15-week work placement.
+In the second year of both programmes, you will apply and develop your expertise during a 15-week work placement.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will also develop your confidence and make a range of industry contacts.

 Course content